How to Recover Deleted Files on Mac

 Restore Deleted Files on a Mac from the Trash (Not Emptied Yet)

-When you discover that some files are missing from your Mac, the first thing you should do is check the Trash Bin.
-The Trash Bin is a special folder that temporarily stores deleted files until it is emptied.
+When you discover that some files are missing from your Mac, the first thing you should do is check the Trash Bin, a special folder that temporarily stores deleted files until it is emptied (can happen automatically after 30 days if this option is enabled).

 Follow these steps to recover files from the Trash on Mac: